cmcntsh/VSCodeIntro/README.md

 # Introduction to VSCode

 VSCode is a free code editor.
-I have used VSCode to work with Python, HTML, CSS, JavaScript, JSON files, and to integrade version control with GitHub and Bitbucket.
+I have used VSCode to work with Python, HTML, CSS, JavaScript, JSON files, and to integrate remote version control with GitHub and Bitbucket.

 ## Download VSCode